 Lee & Beulah Moor Children’s Home strongly believes that every child deserves a permanent plan that includes a stable, loving family, and a place to call home.
-Adoption agency staff members work with birth-parents, who, for whatever reason, are unable or unwilling to provide a stable home environment.
+Our experienced, caring staff works closely with birth-parents, who, for whatever reason, are unable or unwilling to provide a stable home environment.

 Plans are carefully developed to provide for a child with a prospective adoptive family.
 Adoptive families are carefully evaluated by staff and prepared to receive children when the need arises.
 Birth-parents may participate in the selection and match of the child to prospective adoptive families.
 When appropriate, de-identified information is shared with birth-parents, agency staff, and adoptive parents, who all participate in the placement decision.
 The adoption program is licensed and monitored by the Texas Department of Family and Protective Services as a nonprofit Child Placing Agency.

 Infants and toddlers accepted for adoption are placed with the agency voluntarily by birth-parents at birth or shortly thereafter, usually before a child reaches one year old.
 Adoptive placements occur only after the agency has taken the legal steps necessary to qualify a child for adoption.

 A formal application is completed by prospective adoptive parents and submitted to the agency, along with copies of marriage certificates, income statements, insurance policies, and references.
 A home study is conducted and interviews are held with each family member.